Isaac-Tesla/engineering/infrastructure/microk8s/readme.md

 # Microk8s

-To setup Microk8s infrastructure on the local machine, use the Makefile.
+To setup Microk8s on the local machine, use the Makefile.
 To see a list of commands as an on-screen menu, simply type `make`.

 </br>